How to Stock Sugar & 8 Sensible Reasons Why You Should

 Types of Sugar to Stock

-When you think of sugar, you may be thinking about white granulated sugar, but you really should think of all the different types of sugar!
-Here are some of the most common types of sugar, and how you can use them:
+When you think of sugar, you may be thinking about white granulated sugar, but you should think of all the different types of sugar you should consider storing!
+Here are some of the most common types of sugar and how you can use them:

 • Brown Sugar: Brown sugar is made by adding molasses to white sugar.
 It has a deeper flavor than white sugar, making it perfect for baking or sweetening coffee.

-• Raw Sugar: Raw sugar is made from sugar cane that has been minimally processed.
+• Raw Sugar: Raw sugar is made from minimally processed sugar cane.
 It has a lower glycemic index than white sugar, making it a good choice for diabetics.

-• Powdered Sugar: Powdered sugar is also known as confectioners’ sugar.
-It is made by grinding white sugar into a fine powder.
-It is often used for dusting cakes or making frostings and icings.
+• Powdered Sugar: Powdered sugar, also known as confectioners’ sugar, is made by grinding white sugar into a fine powder.
+It is often used to dust cakes or make frostings and icings.

 • White Granulated Sugar: White sugar is the most common type of sugar.
-It is made from sugar cane or sugar beets that have been heavily processed.
-White sugar has a very sweet flavor and is often used in baking or to sweeten beverages.
+It is made from heavily processed sugar cane or sugar beets.
+White sugar has a delightful flavor and is often used in baking or to sweeten beverages.

 How Much Sugar to Stock

 The amount of sugar you need will depend on your family’s consumption habits.
-A good rule of thumb is to stock 2-4 pounds of sugar per person per month in your household.
-This will ensure that you have enough sugar on hand to meet your family’s needs.
-If you do lots of baking, particularly baked goods in the form of desserts, consider having more in your inventory.
+A good rule of thumb is to stock 2-4 pounds of sugar per person monthly in your household.
+This will ensure you have enough sugar to meet your family’s needs.
+If you do lots of baking, mainly baked goods in the form of desserts, consider having more in your inventory.

 How to Store Sugar